h5bp/server-configs-apache/README.md

 #### Disabling modules

-For example, the *“Cross-origin web fonts”* snippet is always included in our pre-built *.htaccess* and enabled.
+For example, the *“Cross-origin web fonts”* snippet is always included in our pre-built [*.htaccess*](https://github.com/h5bp/server-configs-apache/blob/master/dist/.htaccess) file and enabled.
 If your project does not deal with web fonts, you can **disable** or **omit** this section:

 This will comment out the section: